Bathroom Safety · Bidets · 8 Picks $50–$650

 NON-ELECTRIC · PREMIUM WARM WATER

 Tushy's warm-water flagship non-electric.
 Same easy install as the Classic, but with the hot-water sink connection that makes cold-sensitive parents actually use the bidet daily.
-Brass valves (not plastic), satisfying click dial, ambidextrous controls.
+Universal fit, self-cleaning, adjustable pressure and angle.
 The pick for parents who love the idea but won't tolerate cold water.

 05